 Manufacturers, importers, and retailers of water-using products in New Zealand have responsibilities under the WELS regulations.
 The regulations state that a person must not supply, or offer to supply, the regulated products unless they comply with the regulations.

-The Commerce Commission is responsible for enforcement of Consumer Information Standard Regulations under the Fair Trading Act 1986, including the WELS regulations.
+The Commerce Commission is responsible for enforcing the Consumer Information Standard Regulations under the Fair Trading Act 1986, including the WELS regulations.
 Offences under the Fair Trading Act may attract fines of up to $30,000 for a company and $10,000 for an individual per offence.

-Anyone, including consumers and competitors, is able to inform the Commerce Commission if they suspect breaches.
+Anyone, including consumers and competitors, can inform the Commerce Commission if they suspect breaches.